-- A. Presidents of research universities will be required to live, without charge, in university housing unless an exception is granted by the Chancellor.
+A. Presidents of research universities will be required to live, without charge, in university housing unless an exception is granted by the Chancellor.
 Existing presidential housing at other institutions will be phased out as rapidly as possible, and no additional presidents' houses shall be purchased or constructed for those institutions.
 Presidents who are currently furnished housing shall continue to occupy that housing during their tenure as president (BR Minutes, 1984-85, p.
 114; BR Minutes, 1985-86, p.
-53-54). - B. The institutions shall be responsible for the repair and upkeep of the buildings and grounds of the homes furnished for presidents.
+53-54).